Skip to content

 What is critical illness insurance?

-Critical illness insurance is a type of life insurance that provides a lump-sum payment if you’re diagnosed with a serious illness.
-It is either sold as a standalone insurance policy or as an add-on to a life insurance policy for an extra cost.
+It is either sold as a standalone insurance policy, or as an add-on to life insurance policy – for an extra cost.

-It's designed to ease the financial burden that can come with the diagnosis of a severe health condition, especially one that impacts your capacity to work.
+It's designed to help ease the financial burden that can come with the diagnosis of a severe health condition, especially one that impacts your capacity to work – or results in extra expenses.

-The lump sum payment can be used to cover a variety of costs and outgoings, from medical treatment to repayment of debts and daily living expenses such as childcare.
+The lump sum payment can be used to cover a variety of costs and outgoings, from medical treatment to mortgage or rent payments, repayment of debts and daily living expenses such as childcare.

-Policies offer peace of mind that you’d be able to cope financially should you be diagnosed with certain conditions that might mean you need time off work.
+Policies offer peace of mind that you – and your family – would be able to cope financially should you be diagnosed with certain conditions that might mean you need time off work.

 What illnesses and conditions are typically covered?